-I received a Diploma di Laurea in Scienze dell'Informazione in 1995 and a PhD in Computer Science in 2001 from the University of Bologna.
+I received a Diploma di Laurea in Scienze dell'Informazione and a PhD in Computer Science from the University of Bologna, Italy.

 Prior to joining Cambridge, I have been a faculty member in the Dept. of Computer Science, University College of London (UK) and an academic visitor at Washington University in St. Louis, MO (USA).

 My research interests rotate around mobility modelling.
 This includes various aspects which help building a picture of how people or animals move: